jgarciasm/ssv-api/README.md

 ```
 mvn clean package install
 ```
-This will create a directory **ssv-api-export** at the same height as the project directory.
-Inside this directory there is a file **ssv-api-version.jar** that is the one that we will display, along with other directories and files necessary for the execution.
+This will create a directory **PROJECT_NAME-export** at the same height as the project directory.
+Inside this directory there is a file **PROJECT_NAME-VERSION.jar** that is the one that we will display, along with other directories and files necessary for the execution.
 Then navigate to the new directory.

+_VERSION will be replaced with the version property of your pom.xml._

 ```
-cd ../ ssv-api-export
+cd ../PROJECT_NAME-export
 ```

 Open the **conf/config.json** file and edit it with the necessary configurations (if not previously done).
 Copy the directory to the final location and deploy with:

 ```
-java -jar ssv-api-version.jar
+java -jar PROJECT_NAME-VERSION.jar
 ```

 Once running, the service can be tested by opening http://localhost:8080/test in the browser.
 It should respond **HTTP 200**

-## _Testing_ ⚙️
+## _Testing_ 🔎

 In the directory of the project there is a "postmanTests" folder that has a Postman collection that has a battery of tests for the API endpoints.
 With this project, from Postman, code examples can be self-generated to consume the different services for different languages and technologies.